 Some headings do not follow a logical hierarchical structure.
 This fails on WCAG AAA 2.1 success criterion 2.4.10.

 How we tested this website

-- browsing the main website home page
+- browsing the website homepage

-- browsing help content in the main website
+- browsing help content in the website

-- navigating to and launching Web chat from the contact page
+- navigating to, and launching, Web chat from the contact page

 - downloading resources

 You can read the accessibility test report from 3 September 2019: